Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Superadiabatic projectors and diagonalization

 \end{enumerate} If $H_0$ has only two eigenvalues, $H_0$ expresses only in terms of $\pi$ and the expression of~$R_1$ given above shows that $R_1$ is off-diagonal.
 The situation is more complicated if $H_0$ has strictly more than two distinct eigenvalues.
-For verifying (2) in that case, one uses the Poisson bracket rule $\{A,BC\}-\{AB,C\}=\{A,B\}C-A\{B,C\}$ two times.
-We obtain
+For verifying (2) in that case, one uses two times the Poisson bracket rule